Iraq says Russia, Iran, Syria cooperating on security issues in Baghdad

-BAGHDAD (Reuters) - Iraq said on Saturday that its military officials were engaged in intelligence and security cooperation in Baghdad with Russia, Iran and Syria to counter the threat from the Islamic State militant group, a pact that could raise concerns in Washington.
+BAGHDAD (Reuters) - Iraq has said its military officials are engaged in intelligence and security cooperation in Baghdad with Russia, Iran and Syria to counter the threat from the Islamic State militant group, a pact that could raise concerns in Washington.

 The move could give Moscow more sway in the Middle East.
 It has stepped up its military involvement in Syria in recent weeks while pressing for Damascus to be included in international efforts to fight Islamic State, a demand Washington rejects.

-Moscow’s involvement in Iraq could mean increased competition for Washington from a Cold War enemy as long-time enemy Iran increases its influence through Shi‘ite militia allies just four years after the withdrawal of U.S. troops.
+Russia’s engagement in Iraq could mean increased competition for Washington from a Cold War rival as long-time enemy Iran increases its influence through Shi‘ite militia allies just four years after the withdrawal of U.S. troops.

-By raising the stakes in Syria’s four-year-old civil war, Russia has prompted its Cold War foe to expand diplomatic channels with it.
+By raising the stakes in Syria’s four-year-old civil war, Moscow has prompted Washington to expand diplomatic channels with it.

 Western officials have said U.S. Secretary of State John Kerry wants to launch a new effort at the U.N.
 General Assembly this week to try to find a political solution to the Syrian conflict.